Rube Oldring

-Reuben Henry "Rube" Oldring (May 30, 1884 – September 9, 1961) was a professional baseball player who played outfield in the major leagues from 1905 to 1918.
+Reuben Henry Oldring (May 30, 1884 – September 9, 1961) was an American professional baseball player who played outfield in the major leagues from 1905 to 1918.
 He played for the Philadelphia Athletics and New York Yankees.

 Early life

 Oldring was born in New York City and attended Bridgeton High School in Bridgeton, New Jersey.
 He started his professional baseball career in the Southern Association in 1905.
 That October, he was drafted by the Philadelphia Athletics in the Rule 5 draft.